titenkov/docker-sync-action/README.md

           destination-credentials: titenkov:${{ secrets.GH_TOKEN }}
 ```

-In the example the action will take all the images from `titenkov/notifir` repository and sync them to `ghcr.io/notifir`.
+In the example, the action will take all the images from `titenkov/notifir` repository and sync them to `ghcr.io/notifir`.

 ## Action inputs